Request impetigo treatment for scalp, face or lips

 It is caused by methicillin-resistant Staphylococcus aureus, this form may look like typical impetigo but resists standard antibiotics.
 It often requires oral treatment with antibiotics effective against MRSA, such as clindamycin, trimethoprim-sulfamethoxazole (Bactrim), or doxycycline, depending on age and clinical factors4

-Do I need a prescription for an impetigo treatment cream?
+Do I need a prescription for impetigo on the scalp, face or body?

-Once your dermatologist issues your prescription you can buy your impetigo treatment cream at a local pharmacy or at an online pharmacy and start treatment straight away.
+Once your dermatologist issues your prescription you can buy your impetigo treatment cream at the pharmacy you selected and start treatment straight away.

 What medications are commonly prescribed for impetigo?